julien-poivret/SSH_basic/README.md

 * Remotely control the server:

-  "the server restrict distant sudo command... and so, a password are claim from the server at each "super user domain" (sudo) commad.
+  "the server restrict distant sudo command... and so, a password are claim from the server at each "super user domain" (sudo) commad...

 * For that we have to set the server to ask for superuser password only ONE time at the bigenning of the journey/session..."